 Some time in the sun each day is healthy for kids, Lott points out.
-In fact, a little daily sun exposure may reduce the risk for myopia or slow its progression.
+In fact, a little daily sun exposure may reduce the risk for myopia (nearsightedness) or slow its progression.

 "The sun is good for your eyes," Lott says.
 "It has benefits."

-And excess exposure to sunlight over a lifetime may lead to vision problems in adulthood.
-For example, blue light and UV light exposure may be linked to age-related macular degeneration, which can cause vision loss.
+Excess exposure to sunlight over the course of many years may lead to vision problems in adulthood.
+For example, blue light and UV light exposure may be linked to age-related macular degeneration, one of the leading causes of vision loss.